joonho3020/joonho3020.github.io/content/articles/frontend-hdl-dev.md

 ```

 To proceed, I defined `Bundle` using structural types and `Selectable`.
-If you aren’t familiar with structural types in Scala 3, you can think of them as “objects whose fields are computed dynamically,” with a type-level description that restricts which fields are legal to access.
+If you aren’t familiar with structural types in Scala 3, you can think of them as “objects whose fields are computed dynamically,”.

 A minimal Bundle skeleton looks like this: